* * * * *

 Dimondale mini-roundabout - the

 Also, at the sites I saw, the Americans are not making the mistakes we have made (and continue to make) over crossfalls on the circulatory roadway - their roundabouts are not sunk partly out of sight as we do in the UK - this is pleasing.
 There is a need for some standardisation on signing and lining (no standard yield line yet).
 America has a vast backlog of "unbuilt" potential modern roundabouts; Ed reckons about 25,000 would just about catch up with (western) Europe.
 There are huge casualty savings possible and I look forward to further visits to the USA if this would be helpful in accelerating the roundabouts' installation process and help to clear the fog of scepticism and mistrust.
-That further visit came in May 2008, after a number of visits by our American friends to the UK to try to catch up on where were.
+That further visit came in May 2008, after a number of visits by our American friends to the UK to try to catch up on where we were.
 This was the national roundabout conference sponsored by the Transport Research Board.
 It was preceded by a roundabout workshop sponsored by Ourston Roundabout Engineering.
-Links to other pages: Clive Sawers - October 2008 |
+Links: Links

 ||||||||||